socialplanning/opencore/nui/member/README.txt

     >>> view.leave_project('p3')
     False
     >>> view.portal_status_message
-    [u"You are the only remaining administrator.
-You can't leave this project without appointing another."]
+    [u'You are the only remaining administrator ... leave this project without appointing another.']

     Even if we are in the private state
     >>> view.change_visibility('p3')